 Not only is marshmallow fluff delicious and sweet, it's great for things like fluffernutter sandwiches or a quick way to make rice krispies bars or fudge.
 And when you need it ASAP, but the stores are closed or you just don't feel like making the run, there's a quick and easy way to make it yourself.

-All you need for this homemade marshmallow fluff recipe?
+Ingredients for the easiest homemade marshmallow fluff recipe?

 Marshmallows and corn syrup.

-NOTE: If you are looking for a homemade marshmallow fluff recipe without corn syrup try THIS RECIPE.
+NOTE: If you are looking for a homemade marshmallow fluff recipe without corn syrup keep scrolling.

 Mini marshmallows will be the easiest for you to use because you are going to be melting them in a double broiler and they'll melt the fastest.

 Don’t have a double broiler, you say?
 Do not fear, you don’t need one! –> To make your own double boiler, simply grab a pot and fill it with a couple inches of water.
 Now, find a bowl that will fit on top of your pot without falling inside.
 Place the bowl on top, and if the water spills out or seems too high then pour some out.
 Simmer your water.
 Now, you have a double broiler!

 For this homemade marshmallow fluff recipe, you'll need about two cups of mini marshmallows or 15-20 normal sized marshmallows.

 You'll also need some corn syrup.
 You're only going to be needing a few teaspoons, not more.
 The corn syrup is what's going to keep your marshmallows from re-hardening after they cool.
 It sounds like a trick, because how could such little corn syrup keep it soft?
 Don't worry, it's for real!